jcwillox/hass-auto-backup/docs/index.md

 -   [x] Provides a [sensor](sensors.md) to monitor the status of your backups.
 -   [x] Creates [events](events.md) for when backups are started/created/failed/deleted.
 -   [x] Supports [generational backup](advanced-examples.md#generational-backups) schemes.
--   [x] Supports unencrypted and encrypted backups, including the default encryption added in 2025.1 see [#181](https://github.com/jcwillox/hass-auto-backup/issues/181).
+-   [x] Supports unencrypted and [encrypted](services.md#encryption) backups, including the default encryption added in 2025.1.

 ## Blueprints